mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “I want to be in a long-term relationship.
 My ex and I were in a relationship for only a couple months, but it was a good experience.
 I learned that I want something long-term, though more recently, I’ve been focusing more on trying to find friends.
 I’m a pretty skeptical person in general.
 I feel like it’s difficult to know someone enough to want to be in a relationship after only two or three dates, so I like to take my time.
 When I first started dating, it was nice getting to know people, but I usually met people only once.
 Even if we left on good terms, we’d just follow each other on social media and that’d be it.
 I want to find people who’ll still want to be friends, even if a relationship doesn’t work out.
 What about you?”

-“I see myself getting married to a man and settling down and having a family.
+“I see myself getting married to a man and settling down.
 I tried dating a girl, and that didn’t go well.
 I felt really bad because I was basically using her as an experiment.
 I ghosted her after some time, and looking in retrospect, I see that I did the same thing that my ex did to me.
 Oops.
 But after a couple weeks, we saw each other, and we talked about it.
 She and I are on good terms now.
 But I definitely don’t want to live life by myself.”

 “Me neither.
 It’s sad that we have to keep things hidden and secret at BYU when it comes to our dating lives.”